Strommingen/secVault/Attacks on networks.md

 Attackers expoit the gratuitous [[Network Protocols#ARP|ARP]] message by sending a spoofed MAC address to a switch, this switch will then update its MAC table accordingly.
 Any hosts can therefore claim to be the owner of any IP and MAC address combination that they choose.

-This type of attack is kind of specific to IPv4 since IPv6 uses [[Network Protocols#Neighbor Discovery/Advertisment Protocol|Neighbor Discovery Protocol]] instead for its Layer 2 address resolution.
+This type of attack is kind of specific to IPv4 since IPv6 uses [[Network Protocols#Neighbor Discovery/Advertisement|Neighbor Discovery Protocol]] instead for its Layer 2 address resolution.
 IPv6 includes strategies to mitigate Neighbor Advertisement spoofing, similar to the way IPv6 prevents a spoofed ARP Reply.
 #### Address Spoofing Attack

 These attacks can be mitigated by implementing a [[Defensive tools#IPSG |IPSG]].